History of Algeria: Decline (late 14th and 15th centuries)

-By the end of the 15th century the Kingdom of Aragon had gained effective political control, intervening in the dynastic disputes of the amirs of Tlemcen, whose authority had shrunk to the town and its immediate neighbourship.
+By the end of the 15th century the Crown of Aragon had gained effective political control, intervening in the dynastic disputes of the amirs of Tlemcen, whose authority had shrunk to the town and its immediate neighbourship.
 When the Spanish took the city of Oran from the kingdom in 1509, continuous pressure from the Berbers prompted the Spanish to attempt a counterattack against the city of Tlemcen (1543), which was deemed by the Papacy to be a crusade.
 The Spanish under Martin of Angulo had also suffered a prior defeat in 1535 when they attempted to install a client ruler in Tlemcen.
 The Spanish failed to take the city in the first attack, but the strategic vulnerability of Tlemcen caused the kingdom's weight to shift toward the safer and more heavily fortified corsair base at Algiers.

 Tlemcen was captured in 1551 by the Ottoman Empire under Hassan Pasha.
 The last Zayyanid sultan's son escaped to Oran, then a Spanish possession.
 He was baptized and lived a quiet life as Don Carlos at the court of Philip II of Spain.

 Under the Ottoman Empire Tlemcen quickly lost its former importance, becoming a sleepy provincial town.
 The failure of the kingdom to become a powerful state can be explained by the lack of geographical or cultural unity, the constant internal disputes and the reliance on irregular Arab-Berber nomads for the military.